TheProfessorBE/Airsfot-BTB/README.md

 The props are **SZDX DX-CP35** Bluetooth iBeacon tags, configured to advertise with device names `BTB01`, `BTB02`, and `BTB03`.

+These tags are excellent for this application.
+Setup is done through a companion app (iOS / Android) that is polished, intuitive, and lets you configure the device name, transmission power, and advertisement interval in seconds — no soldering, no firmware flashing, no fuss.
+The tags are compact, run on a coin cell for a very long time, and the BLE signal is stable and consistent.
+Highly recommended.

 - Manufacturer: [SZDX Smart](http://szdx-smart.com/)
 - Purchase: [AliExpress — SZDX DX-CP35](https://nl.aliexpress.com/item/1005011971015757.html)